-Over the past eight years, we have prepared more than 300 technical reports focusing on emerging issues in agricultural development, financial services, poverty reduction, gender equity, development policy, technology adoption, and measurement and evaluation.
+Over the past nine years, we have prepared more than 300 technical reports and briefs focusing on emerging issues in agricultural development, financial services, poverty reduction, gender equity, development policy, technology adoption, and measurement and evaluation.
 EPAR's research includes:

 - “State of the knowledge” literature reviews and analyses on the current strength of research on a field of interest – the basis for evidence-based decision making;

 - Statistical data analyses and other quantitative and qualitative research using the latest statistical, mapping, data visualization, spreadsheet, and programming tools;

 - Portfolio analyses and strategy support to analyze and measure collectively – across a group of grants – how investments are performing, how they are aligned with strategy and desired outcomes, and how past investments can inform a foundation’s future strategy; and